railkun/checklist_audit_service/README.md

 ## About app

-In this app you can create and audit checklists.
+In this app you can create checklists and audits for them.
 You can create, edit, delete your checklists and audits.

 ## Usage